Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

 = 1.22.0 =
+* Tweak - Refactored form classes to be instance based rather than static.
+Reduction in code base.
 * Tweak - Admin styling of the job data panels.
 * Tweak - Admin styling of the status column.
 * Tweak - Better handling of the expiry field.